player-w1/OMANNA-SAD/README.md

 ### 3. Install Dependencies

-I sent the output of pip freeze into the requirements.txt so all the packages you need in your venv are there.
+pip freeze is in the requirements.txt so all the packages you need for your environment are there.

 ```
 pip install -r requirements.txt